senthilva/Improving_CNN_performance/README.md

-# Improving CNN performance with iterative steps on the CIFAR10 data set
+# Improving CNN performance on the CIFAR10 data set

+In this i have tried to optimize and improve a CNN network on the Cifar 10 dataset - while trying to reduce the parameters by half.

 ## Approach